Kractero/hare/src/lib/posts/gotissues.md

    Issues are intended to automatically close for gotIssues, but the condition on which it closes can depend on your preference.

-   - **Always close the issue, even if a pack was generated.**. <a href="https://raw.githubusercontent.com/dithpri/RCES/refs/heads/master/userscripts/issue_answering/NsDilemmaAutoClose.user.js">NSDilemmaAutoCloseAll</a> by Racoda.
+   - **Always close the issue, even if a pack was generated.** <a href="https://raw.githubusercontent.com/dithpri/RCES/refs/heads/master/userscripts/issue_answering/NsDilemmaAutoCloseAll.user.js">NSDilemmaAutoCloseAll</a> by Racoda.

-   - **Do not close the issue if a pack was generated.** <a href="https://raw.githubusercontent.com/dithpri/RCES/refs/heads/master/userscripts/issue_answering/NsDilemmaAutoCloseAll.user.js">NSDilemmaAutoClose</a> by Racoda.
+   - **Do not close the issue if a pack was generated.** <a href="https://raw.githubusercontent.com/dithpri/RCES/refs/heads/master/userscripts/issue_answering/NsDilemmaAutoClose.user.js">NSDilemmaAutoClose</a> by Racoda.

    gotIssues also supports packs, which can either be automatically closed or not.
 If you want to see the cards, do not use an autocloser for packs.
 Otherwise: